Changes to the Long Beach Island Real Estate Market after Hurricane Sandy

 - Buying opportunities in the LBI real estate market

 - A better understanding of flood insurance rules and regulations

-- Steps have been taken to create a more storm ready Long Beach Island
+- A more storm ready Long Beach Island

 By : Nathan Colmer | The Van Dyk Group

 Cell: 609-290-4293 | Office: 800-222-0131 | email@example.com